Physioster is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Outside of Shoulder: Outside of the shoulder pain is often a deep muscle pain.
 The most common cause is a rotator cuff problem like tendonitis, bursitis, or a rotator cuff tear.

-Top of Shoulder: The most common top shoulder pain causes is an abnormal AC joint which include AC arthritis, distal clavicle osteolysis, and shoulder separations.
+Top of Shoulder: The most common top shoulder pain causes is an abnormal AC joint, which includes AC arthritis, distal clavicle osteolysis, and shoulder separations.

-Constant pain: Constant shoulder pain can be caused by frozen shoulder which is usually sharp painful when reaching behind your back or head.
+Constant pain: Constant shoulder pain can be caused by a frozen shoulder, which is usually sharp painful when reaching behind your back or head.

 Night pain: Rotator cuff problems can cause night shoulder pain.
 The reasoning of rotator cuff problems is unclear now.

-Causes of Pain between the Left and Right Scapula
+Causes of Pain between Shoulder Blades (Left and Right Scapula)

 If you have suffered any injury, you may experience pain between your shoulder blades.
 You can suffer muscular and bone injury if you were involved in an accident or when playing sports.
 Inflammation of tendons or tissues and broken bones may cause constant aggravating pain especially when you move.
 The injury may have torn or strained the tendons and ligaments on your thoracic back thus the pain.
 Joint dislocation or joint malfunction, whiplash injuries, muscular irritation, disc injuries and muscular irritation can also bring about the pain.